microsoft/fabricrealtimelab/modules/module07a.md

 ![Download Notebook](../images/module07/downloadnotebook.png)

-## 2. Prepare the Environment
+## 2. Prepare the environment

 For most tasks within data science, we'll need to persist data within a Lakehouse.
 If you've completed the Lakehouse module, you already have a Lakehouse and can skip this step.
 Alternatively, if you have a Lakehouse in an existing Fabric environment, you can skip this step.

-Within your Fabric workspace, select New > Lakehouse, and create a new lakehouse named StocksLakehouse.
+Within your Fabric workspace, select *New* > *Lakehouse*, and create a new lakehouse named *StocksLakehouse*.

 ![New Lakehouse](../images/module07/newlakehouse.png)

-## 3. Import the Notebook
+## 3. Import the notebook

 Switch to the Data Science persona using the persona switcher in the bottom left.
-On the Data Science homepage, click Import Notebook, and import the three notebooks listed above.
+On the Data Science homepage, click *Import notebook*, and import the three notebooks listed above.
 Once the file is imported successfully, a notification should appear allowing you to switch directly to the workspace listing all of the assets.

 ![New Lakehouse](../images/module07/importnotebook.png)